jonrainier/DayZ-Private-Server/README.md

 This will set the time of the server to 8AM Arma time.
 Remember to uncomment the hour line to set the specific time and read the comment lines for more information and help if needed.

 ##Community
 Join the community!
-Help make OpenDayZ better by visiting our website, convieniently located [here](http://opendayz.net) where you can suggest new ideas and help out other community members.
+Help make OpenDayZ better by visiting our website located [here](http://opendayz.net) where you can suggest new ideas, help out other community members.
 ###Disclaimer
 OpenDayZ is **not** affiliated with Bohemia Interactive or involved with the official DayZ development.
 ###Author